Connected aircraft transformation industry, leaders say | ExBulletin

 As a result, Vista Global restructured the tasks of its employees in the back offices.
 “We are wrapping up those people to use clear and accurate data versus data that has been written and then placed in a technical travel register.
 Now everything is happening digitally.”

-Meanwhile, from a manufacturer’s perspective, advances have expanded the ability to better serve and maintain products, said Bjorn Stickling, director of digital engine services for Pratt & Whitney.
+Meanwhile, from a manufacturer’s perspective, advances have expanded the ability to better service and maintain products, said Bjorn Stickling, director of digital engine services for Pratt & Whitney Canada.
 “We’ve been very excited over the years that we’ve been able to get a lot more data from engines,” Stickling said.
 “We are very eager for data; we always want more and more details on the data.”

 The company now has 6,000 connected engines.
 “We get complete flight data from those engines that allow us to provide proactive services and really focus on availability, first and foremost, but then also transforming the way we can deliver services and business,” he said. ai.